 Step 2A: Give your schedule a name.
-If its a schedule that will be used for multiple events name it something generic like "Silver Package" or if its for one product name it something like "Jump Admission".
-If its a one time deal name it accordingly to your event ie "Easter Special"
+If it's a schedule that will be used for multiple events name it something generic like "Silver Package" or if it's for one product name it something like "Jump Admission".
+If it's a one-time deal name it according to your event ie "Easter Special".

 Step 3A: Add your time zone so customers can book times properly.